msmorey/test_repository_challenge/README.md

 I was bored one weekend, so I decided to learn Python.
 Anyway, I ended up making a ChatGPT clone accidentally, enjoy!

 In this challenge, I was able to learn both SQL and quantum mechanics.

+I'm really just testing the branch thing on git....